kermitt2/entity-fishing/doc/evaluation.rst

 - ```wikipedia```: similarly as the Clueweb dataset, this set has been created automatically by [6] from Wikipedia, thus also clearly less reliable.

-- ```hirmeos```: manually created dataset using open accessible books (licence CC-BY), financed from the European project H2020 Hirmeos
+- ```hirmeos```: manually created dataset using open accessible books (licence CC-BY), financed from the European project H2020 Hirmeos.

 All these reference datasets are located under `data/corpus/corpus-long`.